voodoo/caveman-guide/src/content/blog/25-industry-capture/index.md

 ---
 title: "Industry capture"
-description: "Propaganda is the new marketing"
+description: "Where marketing stop and propaganda begins"
 date: "2024-03-20"
 ---

 ## Industry Capture

 Industry capture is a phenomenon that would have baffled our caveman ancestors, who lived in a world where "industry" meant crafting a better spear or figuring out how to start a fire without singeing their eyebrows.
 In today's complex modern landscape, industry capture refers to a rather cunning maneuver by which industries exert undue influence over regulatory bodies and government agencies meant to keep them in check.
-In simpler terms, it’s like letting the fox guard the henhouse, and then wondering why all your chickens are missing.

 ## A Brief History of How the Fox Got in the Henhouse